Why Mentor of the Year?

 Written by Catherine Park

-We had an excellent response to the Mentor of the year Award on its first outing in 2019, and we are looking forward to hearing about more great mentors this year.
+We are looking forward to hearing about more great mentors this year.
 But why is this such an important part of ITI's awards programme?

 Well, it’s because the right person giving the right advice and assistance at the right time can have a huge impact on the mentee’s skills, knowledge, and ability to cope with and thrive in their chosen job.